hvmerode/junit-pipeline/README.md

 * _startPipeline(String branchName)_ - Starts the pipeline with a given branch, for example a _feature_ branch.
 * _startPipeline(String branchName, List<Hook> hooks)_ - Starts the pipeline with a given branch but
   before the pipeline starts, the list with 'hooks' is executed.
+* _startPipeline(String branchName, List<Hook> hooks, boolean dryRun)_ - Performs all actions but does not start the
+  pipeline in Azure DevOps; Use this boolean to minimize the exexution time (A free Azure DevOps account includes 1 Microsoft-hosted job with 1,800 minutes per month).

 The result of a pipeline run is retrieved using:
 ```java
 pipeline.getRunResult()